usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/windows.rst

 Creating a Golden Image
 -----------------------

-To create a Golden Image UShareSoft has a tool called the Golden Image Creator.
-This tool can run only on top of a physical machine or as a KVM virtual machine.

-Generating all the profiles available (in one language) takes roughly 4 to 7 hours depending on the machine/network performance.
-You can regenerate Golden Images as often as you like, based on your individual needs.
-However, it is recommended that you regenerate only for specific updates—these updates will be in the Golden Image and you will not need to run package updates.
-When you generate a Golden Image the updates are the ones at the moment at which the Golden Image is generated.

-Within UForge, the Golden Image used when you create appliances will be the last Golden Image created.
-In future releases, the different Golden Images will appear as Milestones.

-Once the Golden Image is created, you will need to save it to the proper location and follow the steps described Storing Golden Images on the NAS.
-To store the golden images (all profiles in one language) you will need about 40Gb of disk space on the UForge NAS.

 To create an new Golden Image, you will need to:

 	1. Ensure the following two partitions exist.
 These partitions are created by default during a standard Windows installation.
 There must be no other partitions.